SirCryptic/Abomination-Unofficial/README.md

 ### **-Foot Notes:**
-this was not developed with infinte loader as i dont have access to it im just merely adding upon the menu that worked for me from those that didnt,  enjoy :)
+im just merely adding upon the menu that worked for me from those that didnt,  enjoy :)

 ### **-Credits**